Q. Who needs to obtain a Delaware business license in the State of Delaware?

 Complete your registration online using the One Stop Business Licensing and Registration Service.
 This service will allow you to register simultaneously with other state and federal entities.

 Complete and mail a Combined Registration Application Form (Form CRA) with the appropriate license fee before business operations begin.

 Q. How long does it take to receive a Delaware business license?

 A. Most businesses receive their Delaware business license within a month of registering with the Delaware Division of Revenue.

-Licenses obtained using the One Stop Business Licensing and Registration Service and/or Revenue’s Online Renewal may print a temporary license at the end of the registration or renewal process.
+Licenses can be obtained using the One Stop Business Licensing and Registration Service, and you may print a temporary license at the end of the registration or renewal process.
 Permanent licenses are generally sent within 10 working days.